Singapore Believes That Metaverse Will Flourish

 Since many companies turn to Singapore for its white-glove legal services, Tong emphasized that if businesses feel the need “for an online replica of what Singapore might offer in the physical space” the country will most definitely look into the options, adding that “it would not be unthinkable that, besides registration of marriages, other government services can soon be accessed online via the Metaverse.”

-Previously, GNCrypto reported that the University of Tokyo at Bunkyo Ward will launch the “basics of the metaverse” course while Facebook’s Meta took another major blow.
+Previously, GNcrypto reported that the University of Tokyo at Bunkyo Ward will launch the “basics of the metaverse” course while Facebook’s Meta took another major blow.